 Let me add this: I am not a seamstress.
 I did a few sewing projects with my grandmother when I was a teenager, and I know how to sew up holes and put buttons on, but I’m no expert.
-So if I can do this, you can too!
+So if I can make this Leego mat, you can too!

 Clarks Condensed was the inspiration for this Lego bag.
 The only thing was, she described using a sewing machine, and I don’t have one.

-This project is still totally doable without a sewing machine.
+This Lego storage bag is still totally doable without a sewing machine.
 Sure, it would be a lot quicker with one (Katie reports it taking her about an hour and 40 minutes from start to finish, but for me sans sewing machine it was probably 5ish hours.
 I got most of it done in one day and finished up the next afternoon).